mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/feature_info.rst

    target: ~               # Id of Map element to query
    autoOpen: false         # true/false open when application is started, default: false
    deactivateOnClose: true # true/false to deactivate the functionality after closing the result dialog, default is true
+   width: 700              # width of the dialog, default is 700
+   height: 700             # height of the dialog, default is 500

 Class, Widget & Style
 ============================